Quick reference guide

 - It poses an appreciable threat to personal or public safety.

-If you feel a request is unreasonable, discuss your concerns with a Disability Services counselor on your campus, or with the Disability Services Director.
+If you feel a request is unreasonable, discuss your concerns with an Accessible Ed & Disability Resources counselor on your campus, or with the Accessible Ed & Disability Resources Director.
 If there is a difference of opinion, the college will consult with appropriate department administrators and make a determination about the appropriateness of the accommodation.

-PCC has designated Disability Services to be the office that holds documentation and handles information about a student’s disability.
-Disability Services staff and counselors cannot share information about a student’s disability with other PCC staff unless the student has granted permission to share this information, or there is a demonstrated institutional need to know.
+PCC has designated Accessible Ed & Disability Resources to be the office that holds documentation and handles information about a student’s disability.
+Accessible Ed & Disability Resources staff and counselors cannot share information about a student’s disability with other PCC staff unless the student has granted permission to share this information, or there is a demonstrated institutional need to know.
 With the student’s permission, designated faculty and staff will be advised only if they need the information to accommodate the student, or to protect the safety and health of the student or others.
 Consider any communication regarding a student’s disability or special needs to be confidential.

 Section 504 of the Rehabilitation Act and Title II of the Americans with Disabilities Act define disability harassment as: